Mustafa Nayyem: Politics

+In the same year, the curator of the launch of patrol police in Zakarpattia Oblast, namely in the cities of Uzhhorod, Mukachevo, Ivano-Frankivsk, Chernivtsi, as well as in Kramatorsk, Sloviansk, Sievierodonetsk, Lysychansk, Rubizhne, Mariupol.

 On 28 February 2019 Nayyem voluntarily left the BPP faction.

 On 21 June 2019 Nayyem announced that he would not take part in the 2019 Ukrainian parliamentary election.
-Newspaper The Economist described him in 2017 as a reformist parliamentarian.
+The Economist described him in 2017 as a reformist parliamentarian.

 In November 2019 Nayyem was appointed Deputy Director General of Ukroboronprom.
 He was dismissed from this position on 29 April 2021 due to the position being abolished (which had not been communicated to him).

 From 4 August 2021 to 28 January 2023 Nayyem was Deputy Minister of Infrastructure.

 On 28 January 2023 the Cabinet of Ministers of Ukraine appointed Nayyem as head of the State Agency for Restoration and Infrastructure Development.
+He resigned on 10 June 2024 after Prime Minister Denys Shmyhal denied his request to attend an upcoming summit on Ukraine's recovery from the Russian invasion of Ukraine in Berlin.
+Nayyem also cited "systemic obstacles" from within the government that affected his duties for his resignation.
+The official reason given why he could not attend the summit was that Nayyem would have to attend a government meeting with the participation of the Restoration Agency that took place on the day of the conference.
+He was officially dismissed by the Cabinet of Ministers on 18 June 2024.

 Cultural print in Ukrainian politics

 Ukrainian entertaining group "Kvartal 95" mentioned Nayyem in their song about Ihor Kolomoyskyi (the name of latter omitted in the song) and their meeting in relation to the "Ukrnafta issue" that surfaced in the Ukrainian media soon after Euromaidan events.